spinspire/pocketbase-sveltekit-starter/frontend/README.md

 To create a production version of your app (static HTML/JS app):

+_NOTE_: The build below will fail unless the backend has at least 1 post created.
+So please create a "posts" record using the app UI or the admin UI before running build below.

 ```bash
 # make sure backend is running
 npm run backend